ATP Challenger Tour

 The ATP Challenger Tour (known until the end of 2008 as the ATP Challenger Series) is a series of international men's professional tennis tournaments.
 It was founded in 1976 as a replacement for the ILTF Satellite Circuit (founded in 1971) as the second tier of tennis.

-The Challenger Tour events are the second-highest tier of tennis competition, behind the ATP Tour and ahead of the ITF World Tennis Tour tournaments.
+The Challenger Tour events are the second-highest tier of tennis competition, behind the ATP Tour and ahead of the Men's World Tennis Tour tournaments.
 The ATP Challenger Tour is administered by the Association of Tennis Professionals (ATP).
 Players who succeed on the ATP Challenger Tour earn sufficient ranking points to enter the main or qualifying draws at ATP Tour tournaments.
 Players on the Challenger Tour are typically young players looking to advance their careers, those who fail to qualify for ATP events, or former ATP Tour players looking to return to the top tour.

 History of challenger events

 The first challenger events were held in 1978, with eighteen events taking place.
 Two were held on the week beginning January 8, one in Auckland and another in Hobart.
 The next events were held one at a time beginning June 18 and ending August 18 in the following U.S. locations, in order: Shreveport, Birmingham, Asheville, Raleigh, Hilton Head, Virginia Beach, Wall, Cape Cod, and Lancaster.
 Events continued after a one-month hiatus with two that begun on September 24 and 25, one in Tinton Falls, New Jersey, and in Lincoln, Nebraska, respectively.
 The following week saw one event played, in Salt Lake City, then two played simultaneously in Tel Aviv and San Ramon, California, then one played the following week in Pasadena.
 A final event was played a month later in Kyoto.
 In comparison, the 2008 schedule saw 178 events played in more than 40 countries.